 Already we have demonstrated that the received wisdom in the wine community is not backed up by the evidence, but that leaves a huge gap.
 If Americans do not prefer the classic California/Napa style, what do they want?
 What makes a wine stand out when you take away the label, the medals, the branding and marketing?
 The taste, of course.

 Ultimately taste is unique and subjective, and each member will enjoy each wine differently.
-This is the fundamental truth behind our model, as we seek not to rank wine, but to match wines to members who will enjoy them.
-And while we continue to deliver to our members wines they will enjoy, they will continue to feed us the information needed to uncover trends and solve mysteries in the wine world.
+This is the fundamental truth behind our model.
+We we seek not to rank wine, but to match wines to members who will enjoy them.
+First, we continue to deliver wines to our members they will enjoy.
+Then, they will continue to feed us the information needed to uncover trends and solve mysteries in the wine world.

 In the mood for great wine yet?